ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 ### Chandy-Lamport Assumptions

 The Chandy-Lamport algorithm was the very first to define how you can take a reliable snapshot of a running distributed system.
 This algorithm does make some fairly large assumptions, but the fact that it works even if marker messages are delayed is a significant achievement.

 #### FIFO Delivery

 We have assumed that the communication channels used between processes in a distributed system operate as FIFO queues.
 This means that a channel is a mechanism for delivering an ordered sequence of messages.
 But as we saw in the previous lecture, this is far more than an assumption - it is a requirement.
-If channels did not behave as FIFO queues, then the Chandy-Lamport Snapshot Algorithm will break.
+If channels did not behave as FIFO queues, then the Chandy-Lamport Snapshot Algorithm would break.

 So, this requirement then leads to the question:

 ***Q:***&nbsp;&nbsp; If the delivery mechanism in a distributed system ***cannot*** guarantee ordered delivery (I.E. FIFO anomalies are possible), then are other algorithms available for taking a global snapshot?
 ***A:***&nbsp;&nbsp; Yes, there are, but such algorithms have other drawbacks such as needing to pause application processing while the snapshot is taking place.

 One particularly nice thing about the Chandy-Lamport algorithm is that you can take a snapshot while the application is running (I.E. it’s not a *stop-the-world* style algorithm).
 The fact that a process sends out marker messages during its snapshot does not interfere with the application messages already travelling through the system.

 #### Reliable Delivery